Hk7065/Posts/README.md

 #Posts
-* Havent removed console.log for cached posts so that anyone can check that its working and as per the reuirements it is working for 15min.
+* Havent removed console.log for cached posts so that anyone can check that its working and as per the requirements it is working for 15min.

 # Nuxt Minimal Starter